 Heartburn typically occurs when contents from the stomach back up into the esophagus.
 The esophagus is a tube that carries food and fluids from the mouth into the stomach.
-Your esophagus connects to your stomach at a juncture known as the cardiac sphincter.
+Your esophagus connects to your stomach at a juncture known as the cardiac or lower esophageal sphincter.
 If the cardiac sphincter is functioning properly, it closes when food leaves the esophagus and enters the stomach.

 - being overweight or obese

-- consuming caffeine or alcohol
+- consuming caffeine, chocolate, or alcohol

 - eating spicy foods

 - taking certain medications, such as aspirin or ibuprofen